awsdocs/aws-cost-management-user-guide/doc_source/con-bill-blended-rates.md

 ### Calculating Costs for Amazon EC2 with Reserved Instances<a name="Blended_Calculated"></a>

-AWS calculates blended rates for Amazon EC2 instances by aggregating all the EC2 usage for a specific instance type in a specific AWS Region for an organization\.
-AWS applies all available discounts, calculates the cost tier for the organization, and then divides the organization's costs by the total amount of usage\.
+AWS calculates the charges for Amazon EC2 instances by aggregating all the EC2 usage for a specific instance type in a specific AWS Region for an organization\.

 #### Calculation Process<a name="Calculation_Process"></a>